chainstacklabs/chainbench/docs/PROFILE.md

         ),
 ```

-`make_call` is a method from `EVMBenchUser` that sends a request to the blockchain node and checks the response.
+`make_call` is a method from `EvmUser` that sends a request to the blockchain node and checks the response.
 `_block_by_number_params_factory` returns a random list of parameters for the `eth_getBlockByNumber` method.
 `get_rng` is a helper function that returns a random number generator unique to the function that it is called in,
 with a fixed seed.
 This is done to ensure that the same random number generator is used for the same function call, and